araobp/unity-excavator/README.md

 # Unity excavator

-This project is an achivement of my weekend works on Unity and Blender.
+This project is an achivement of my self-study on digital twin in my spare time at night and on weekends.

 ![scene](./doc/scene.png)

 Note: I am working on Windows10 for this creation.
-I have used Blender to create the 3D model of excavator.
+I have used Blender to create the 3D models in this project.

 ## Demo videos